 The essential guide to paint

 I have to admit I love to paint!
-I like how it makes such an instant impact to any space!
-All paints are made of four key ingredients: pigments, binders, liquids and additives.
+I like how it makes such an instant impact on any space!
+All paints are made of four key ingredients: pigments, binders, liquids, and additives.
 Usually the more pigment used to make the paint, the better the quality it will be.
-A ratio of 30 to 45 % binder and pigments, by volume, is an indicator a paint will be durable and provide good coverage with lasting color.
+A ratio of 30 to 45 % binder and pigments by volume is an indicator a paint will be durable and provide good coverage with lasting color.
 Here are a few tips to remember about paint.

 The Adored Home

-• Water based paints are usually referred to as emulsions and were traditionally used only for interior walls and ceilings.
-But recently tremendous advances in paint technology mean that water-based formulas, especially the high-performing acrylics, are available for all surfaces, from woodwork to metal, and for interior and exterior use.
-Soap and water clean up is all you need for water based paints.
+• Water-based paints are usually referred to as emulsions and were traditionally used only for interior walls and ceilings.
+But recently, tremendous advances in paint technology mean that water-based formulas, especially high-performing acrylics, are available for all surfaces, from woodwork to metal, and for interior and exterior use.
+Soap and water cleanup is all you need for water-based paints.

 The Adored Home

-Two things you need to consider when choosing a type or sheen of a paint:
+Two things you need to consider when choosing a type or sheen of paint:

 1. How much wear and tear will the surface get.